arponr/arponr.github.io/_posts/2015-09-11-might-still-be.md

 layout: post
 title: The young man who might still be
 date: 2015-09-11 15:30:00 -0500
-section: writing
+tags:
-subsection: fiction
+- writing
-desc: An account of a dream from which I lifted my head and gasped.
+- dream
 ---

 The young man was at a party in a ballroom.
 He might still be.
 That's the beginning and end of this story.